Skip to content

 Savings from purchasing treadmill versus maintaining gym membership

-Compare treadmill purchase versus gym membership over multi-year period with break-even analysis.
-Enter treadmill cost and see the result instantly.
+Compare treadmill purchase versus gym membership over a multi-year period — see how many months until owning the kit beats paying the gym.

 What this tool does